xolox/vim-easytags/README.md

 If you already have a global tags file you can create file type specific tags files from the global tags file using the command `:TagsByFileType`.

+### The `g:easytags_events` option

+This option can be used to customize the events that trigger the automatic updating and highlighting performed by the easytags plug-in.
+The `g:easytags_always_enabled` and `g:easytags_on_cursorhold` options are more user friendly but limited ways to accomplish the same thing.

+Here's an example: Say you want the easytags plug-in to automatically update & highlight tags for the current file right after you save the file.
+You can accomplish this by adding the following line to your [vimrc script] [vimrc]:

+    :let g:easytags_events = ['BufWritePost']

+Note that if you set `g:easytags_events` in your [vimrc script] [vimrc], the values of the options `g:easytags_always_enabled` and `g:easytags_on_cursorhold` will be ignored completely.

 ### The `g:easytags_always_enabled` option

 By default the plug-in automatically generates and highlights tags when you stop typing for a few seconds (this works using the [CursorHold] [cursorhold] automatic command).
 This means that when you edit a file, the dynamic highlighting won't appear until you pause for a moment.
 If you don't like this you can configure the plug-in to always enable dynamic highlighting: